 earned high incomes and became wealthy.
 And what hundreds

 of thousands, even millions, of other people have done, you can

 do as well.
 You just need to learn how.

 My son Michael and I have condensed into this book everything

 we have learned from our experience selling millions of dollars of

 products and services.
-Everything on these pages is time-tested
+Everything on these pages is

-easier sales in any market.
+faster and easier sales in any market.

 When I began my sales career, I knew nothing of the skills and

 techniques you are about to learn.
 I did not graduate from high